 Cooking onions also greatly changes the flavour of them.
 A raw onion has a pungent flavour which is caused by sulfur components, molecules that contain sulfur atoms.
 The onion uses these components to protect itself from animals and microbes.
 Luckily for us, this defensive system sets in quick and once its job is done, the pungency is gone.
 By heating the onion this will go even faster.
 The molecules will react and transform from being pungent into milder components.

-Onions also tend to get sweeted when cooked.
-That is because onions store energy in long chains of fructose molecules, unlike a potato which uses starch for energy storage.
-By cooking the onion for a longer period of time these chains are broken down, making the onion sweeter!
-This evens out the acidity from the pickly nicely.
+Onions also tend to get sweeter when cooked.
+That is because onions store energy in long chains of fructose molecules.
+By cooking the onion for a longer period of time these chains are broken down, releasing the very sweet fructose!
+This evens out the acidity from the pickle nicely.

 Red onion pickle colour

-The molecule making red onions red, is a group called anthocyanins.
-They are pretty stable for temperature (that’s why they didn’t turn pink for instance).
+Not only does the red colour move around, it also turns slightly more pink than red.
+It is a phenomenon very similar to what we saw for red cabbage.
+The molecule making red onions red, are anthocyanins.
+These colour molecules are stable at increased temperatures (which is why the onion won’t turn white).
 However, they are very sensitive to acidity.
 In an acidic environment (like this pickle for instance), they will be a dark pink/purple.
-But in a less acidic (thus more alkaline) food, they can turn blue, green, yellow or even colourless at a very high pH!
+But in a less acidic (thus more alkaline) food, they can turn blue or more greenish.

 Is it a real Mexican pickle?
 The most Mexican element seems to be that spicy red pepper.
 That said though, it works great with Mexican food, tortillas for instance.
 The pickle works great if you use it directly after you’ve made it.
 However, if you’ve cleaned your jars properly and work clean it will keep in the fridge for a few weeks.
 Just be sure to add enough vinegar and to submerge all of the onion in the pickle.